 2014 Orion Engineered Carbons begins trading on the New York Stock Exchange under the symbol OEC.

-2013 Establishing of a global center of excellence with all German R&D activities consolidated in one facility in Cologne (Germany)
+2013 Establishment of a global center of excellence with all German R&D activities consolidated in one facility in Cologne (Germany)

-2013 Orion Engineered Carbons adds a new production line in South Korea
+2013 Addition of a new production line in South Korea

 2010 Evonik Degussa GmbH becomes Evonik Carbon Black

 2009 Closure of Aransas Pass plant (USA)

 2007 Evonik acquires full ownership of Degussa Engineered Carbons LLC forming the new company Evonik Degussa GmbH

 2002 A new specialty carbon black unit gets installed at the Deutsche Gasrusswerke.

 2002 Paulinia, a greenfield plant, starts operating (Brazil).

 2002 Degussa. and the US company Engineered Carbons Inc. (ECI) jointly form Degussa Engineered Carbons, LLC, combining the Degussa US plants with ECI's Baytown, Borger and Orange facilities.

 2001 Degussa-Hüls AG and SKW Trostberg form the new company degussa.